What is Epilepsy?

 Epilepsy Toronto has a rich resource library, an on-line epilepsy course and a full range of epilepsy Fact Sheets where you can find out more about all aspects of this condition.
 Our counsellors are available for one-on-one consultations if you need specific information and support.Coping with Epilepsy

 You are not alone.
 Come and see us at Epilepsy Toronto.
-We have outings, meetings, recreational activities, and we have a number of support groups that you are welcome to attend.
+We have outings, meetings, recreational activities, and a number of support groups that you are welcome to attend.
 Come and find someone who knows exactly what you are going through.
 You are all welcome and there are no fees involved.